-Development of tool:
+Development of tool :

 Structured interview schedule was developed to know the existing and past trends of block printing.
-Questions dealing with the background information about the age, education, caste, monthly income and the problems faced by the craftsmen.
+Questions were related to the background information about the age, education, caste, monthly income and the problems faced by the craftsmen.
 This consisted of both open and close ended questions to collect the desired information.

-Procedure of data collection:
+Procedure of data collection :

-The investigators personally visited to all the places of Udaipur where craftsmen were doing block printing.
+Researchers personally visited to all the places of Udaipur where craftsmen were doing block printing